Set in a prime location overlooking the city centre, Porto’s Sé Cathedral is a magnificent Romanesque building dating right back to the 12th century.

 In the main chapel, the 17th-century silver Altar of the Sacrament, one of the most precious jewels in the cathedral’s crown, was hidden behind a wall of plaster by an ingenious sacristan in 1809 to protect it from Soult’s troops during the Peninsular War.
 Other items of interest are a bronze relief of the baptism of Christ in the baptistry and a 17th-century gold-carved retable in the crypt.

-Outside, in a small square on the north side of the cathedral, stands the statue of Vimara Peres, the warrior of Alfonso III of León who liberated Porto from the Moors in 868.
+Outside, in a small square on the north side of Porto Cathedral (indicated on the Google map below), stands the statue of Vimara Peres, the warrior of Alfonso III of León who liberated Porto from the Moors in 868.

 At the foot of the cathedral lies Porto’s old quarter, a warren of medieval alleys and cobbled streets winding all the way down to the old Ribeira riverside district, an area classified by UNESCO as a World Heritage Site in 1996.